tarantool/doc/doc/reference/reference_lua/json_paths.rst

   ``{'#', 'field1.field2', 10}`` is not.

-  That limitation originates from a problem, that keys in a map are not ordered anyhow, and ``'#'`` with more than 1 key would lead to undefined behaviour.
+  This limitation originates from the problem that keys in a map are not ordered anyhow, and ``'#'`` with more than 1 key would lead to undefined behavior.

 * Operation ``'!'`` on maps can't create a key, if it exists already.